wilr/silverstripe-facebookconnect/README.md

 	FacebookConnect::set_member_groups(array('group-1', 'group-2'));

 You can also write your own custom methods for adding and updating the Facebook Member Data (e.g.: if you have inherited from member and also save
 Avatars to database).
-You can reach this by editing AddFacebookMemberDefault.php and UpdateFacebookMemberDefault.php or writing your own Decorators and adding them instead to _config.php (don't forget to uncomment AddFacebookMemberDefault and UpdateFacebookMemberDefault).
+You can reach this by extending FacebookMember (e.g. ExtendedFacebookMember) and adding it instead of original FacebookMember to Member.

-	DataObject::add_extension('Member', 'UpdateFacebookMemberDefault');
+	DataObject::add_extension('Member', 'ExtendedFacebookMember');
-	DataObject::add_extension('Controller', 'AddFacebookMemberDefault');

 ### License